 Dulwich Vale is a fictional town in southern England.
 This model railway track plan is inspired by Mayfield, an ancient village on the now defunct Cuckoo Line.
 It is a circular model railway layout, 6 feet 10 inches diameter, built in OO gauge as an experiment to see how small a reasonable design could go.

-St Peters Road was built and is operated by the then O Gauge Group.
-It is a 7mm model tram layout 13’ long with two diverging routes.
+St Peters Road was built and was operated by the then O Gauge Group.
+It is a 7mm model tram layout 16’ long with two diverging routes.
 It operates using live overhead.
-The trams operated are a mixture of scratch and kit built cars and model conversions.
-They are mostly first generation UK vehicles but tramcars from other countries seem to creep in.
+The trams operated were a mixture of scratch and kit built cars and model conversions.
+They were mostly first generation UK vehicles but tramcars from other countries seem to creep in.